iOS 10.2 is here - should you update?

 - Three new wallpapers for the iPhone 7 and iPhone 7 plus have also been added.

-- There have also been small changes to the Music and Camera apps, to improve user experience.
+- There have also been changes to the Photos app, to improve live photos stabilization and user experience.

-Overall, we're really looking forward to the new iOS 10.2 update, however after reports of failed updates when iOS 10 was first released, make sure your files are safe before you update.
+Overall, iOS 10.2 looks like a great update, however after reports of failed updates when iOS 10 was first released, make sure your files are safe before you update.
 Our previous blog post provides guidance on how to backup all your iPhone data safely before updating your iPhone.
 You will find both iTunes and our TouchCopy software helpful in backing up your iOS device on your computer.

 TouchCopy updated to support iOS 10.2